timelygator/TimelyGator/docs/sprint/Sprint2.md

   6. Toggle functionality on the settings page.
   7. Button click functionality on the settings page.

-### Next Steps
-- Achieve full frontend-backend integration in the next sprint.
-- Begin end-to-end (E2E) testing to ensure seamless user workflows.

 ### Backend

+- Unit tests for the `Client` package to ensure proper API request handling.
+- Unit tests for `Routes` under the `api` package to validate the response format and error handling.

 ## Tasks